 Native Origin: Eurasia: specifically Russia

-U.S. Present: In Texas, the zebra mussels are currently in Lake Texoma, Lake Ray Roberts, Lewisville, Bridgeport, Lavon, Waco, Dean Gilbert (a 45-acre Community Fishing Lake in Sherman), and Belton.
-They have also been found on isolated occasions in Lake Ray Hubbard, Lake Grapevine, Lake Fork, Lake Tawkoni, he Red River below Lake Texoma, the Elm Fork of the Trinity River below Lake Ray Roberts, and Sister Grove Creek, and a boat with zebra mussels attached was found in Ray Hubbard.
+U.S. Present: In Texas, zebra mussels are currently in the following lakes: Texoma, Ray Roberts, Lewisville, Bridgeport, Lavon, Waco, Dean Gilbert (a 45-acre Community Fishing Lake in Sherman), and Belton.
+They have also been found on isolated occasions in the Red River below Texoma, the Elm Fork of the Trinity River below Ray Roberts, and Sister Grove Creek, and a boat with zebra mussels attached was found in Ray Hubbard.
 Also prevalent in States associated with the Great Lakes or the Mississippi Waterway.

 If you believe you have found a zebra mussel, please report this species.